RebelliousX/TwinPad/Readme.md

 	ms_hwndTT = (WXHWND)NULL;
 }
 ```
+>**Note**: I already submitted bug in wxWidgets tracking system about tooltips' wrong behavior, it was confirmed.
+And created a pull request, if it gets approved, and you are using wxWidgets with the applied patch, then you don't need to modify any sources.
+For more information about wxToolTip bug report, or you can download patch file and apply it yourself then [click here](http://trac.wxwidgets.org/ticket/17360).
+The code for the patch is slightly different with the same effect, except the user don't have to manually call the deletion of wxToolTip control window after exiting the mainloop.

-Now we need to setup wxWidgets and tell it how to compile:
+Now we need to setup wxWidgets and tell Visual Studio how to compile it:
 - Open `setup.h` from `_custome_build` project under `Setup Headers` and change the defined `wxUSE_COMPILER_TLS` value from 1 to 2.
 - Select and highlight all the other projects from Solution Explorer and click properties.
 Choose `Debug` configuration and change the platform toolset to use **Visual Studio 2015 - Windows XP (v140_XP)**.
 Click apply then change the configuration to `Release` and do the same.
 - Go to `C/C++` section and choose `Command Line` and under Additional Options, put `Z/c:threadSafeInit-` for both Debug and Release configurations.